GOFIRST/gofirst-docs/todos/WishList2014.md

   modules such as the main loop, vision, and possibly AI could be ported to Python to make it more readable and more easily maintainable.
-Performance may not be an issue; using the proper libraries, Python code can be written that is actually faster than a naive C++ implementation (this was the case with a Monte Carlo simulation I helped write for a physics project -- the NumPy version was around 7x faster than the C++ version).
+Performance may not be an issue; using the proper libraries, Python code can be written that is actually faster than a naïve C++ implementation (this was the case with a Monte Carlo simulation I helped write for a physics project -- the NumPy version was around 7x faster than the C++ version).
 The interactivity capability provided in Python is also helpful for quick experimentation